 You will have heard phrases such as 'she carries the world on her shoulders' or felt 'heavy hearted', or indeed may have heard of someone who died of 'a broken heart' when a long term partner passes away.

 The association between our feelings and our physical body is something we have forgotten about in the West, but need to pay some serious attention to in order to heal.

 These two books have been amazing eye-openers for me on my own personal emotional health journey.

-This knowledge, and the Emotional Aromatherapy Advisor Qualification I am nearing the end of studying for, have totally transformed my life by enabling me to release trapped emotions I didn't even know about due to being too young to understand them as a young child.
+This knowledge, and the Emotional Aromatherapy Advisor Qualification I now have has totally transformed my life by enabling me to release trapped emotions I didn't even know I had due to being too young to process them as a young child.

 As children we sometimes don't know how to deal with an emotion, we may have been told to 'be quiet' or 'stop crying' when actually that's what we needed to release the emotion.